salma2vec/Titanic-Survivors-Analysis/README.md

 ### What is to be done?
 Using the data set, The following questions will be explored and analyzed:

-- How do the summary statistics of passengers, including their age, gender, and class of ticket,vary by survival?
+- How do the summary statistics of passengers, including their age, gender, and class of ticket vary by survival?
 - What is the relationship between passenger's age and their chance of survival?
 - What is the relationship between passenger's gender and their chance of survival?
 - What is the relationship between passenger's ticket fare and their chance of survival?